scipy-conference/scipy_proceedings/papers/scott_shambaugh/00_shambaugh.rst

 Incorporating into Existing Workflows
 -------------------------------------

-If the user want to use existing workflows for generating, running, post-processing, or examining results, any combination of *monaco*'s major steps can be replaced by external tooling by saving and loading input and output variables to file.
+If the user wants to use existing workflows for generating, running, post-processing, or examining results, any combination of *monaco*'s major steps can be replaced with external tooling by saving and loading input and output variables to file.
 For example, *monaco* can be used only for its parallel processing backend by importing existing randomly drawn input variables, running the simulation, and exporting the output variables for outside analysis.
 Or, it can be used only for its plotting and analysis capabilities by feeding it inputs and outputs generated elsewhere.

 Resource Usage